EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-09-26-deploy-rails-nginx-puma-to-ec2-with-ubuntu.md

 - [Setup the Rails app.](#setup_rails)

 ## <a name="setup_infrastructure" />Setup the infrastructure with AWS Services

-### <a name="ec2_s3" />Allow EC2 to access S3 via roles.
-Create a json file for our trust policy called **RailsEC2S3-Trust-Policy.json**.
-Its contents should look like the code below.
-{% highlight json %}
-{
-  "Version": "2012-10-17",
-  "Statement": [
-    {
-      "Effect": "Allow",
-      "Principal": {
-        "Service": "ec2.amazonaws.com"
-      },
-      "Action": "sts:AssumeRole"
-    }
-  ]
-}
-{% endhighlight %}

-Execute the command below to create the role **RailsEC2S3** and use the json file **RailsEC2S3-Trust-Policy.json** we created earlier.
-{% highlight bash %}
-aws iam create-role --role-name RailsEC2S3 \
-  --assume-role-policy-document file://RailsEC2S3-Trust-Policy.json
-{% endhighlight %}

-Create another json file called **mybucket-policy.json** that represents the inline policy for reading only from the bucket **my-bucket**.
-Its contents should look like the code below.
-{% highlight json %}
-{
-    "Version": "2012-10-17",
-    "Statement": [
-        {
-            "Effect": "Allow",
-            "Action": [
-                "s3:Get*",
-                "s3:List*"
-            ],
-            "Resource": [
-                "arn:aws:s3:::my-bucket/*"
-            ]
-        }
-    ]
-}
-{% endhighlight %}

-Execute the command below to create a policy and use the json file **mybucket-policy.json** we created earlier as the policy document.
-If successful the command will return ARN(AWS resource name) of the newly created policy.
-{% highlight bash %}
-aws iam create-policy --policy-name mybucket-policy \
-   --policy-document file://mybucket-policy.json | jq -r '.Policy.Arn'
-# arn:aws:iam::0123456789012:policy/mybucket-policy
-{% endhighlight %}

-Attach the policy to the role by providing the role name and the policy arn.
-{% highlight bash %}
-aws iam attach-role-policy --role-name RailsEC2S3 --policy-arn arn:aws:iam::0123456789012:policy/mybucket-policy
-{% endhighlight %}

-To attach the role we need to create an instance profile.
-The instance profile allows the EC2 to pass the IAM role, **RailsEC2S3**, to an EC2 instance.
-{% highlight bash %}
-aws iam create-instance-profile --instance-profile-name RailsEC2S3-Instance-Profile aws iam add-role-to-instance-profile --role-name RailsEC2S3 --instance-profile-name RailsEC2S3-Instance-Profile
-{% endhighlight %}

 ### <a name="setup_vpc" />Setup VPC(Virtual Private Cloud)
 We are going to create a new VPC and use it for our Rails app instead of the